DanielCufino/devrel-public-workshops/README.md

 Check that your Deployment spins up and reaches a `Healthy` status.

+Note that you will get an import error for the `genai_releaf` DAG even if you have added your `OPENAI_API_KEY` to `.env`, since the content of `.env` are _not_ pushed to Astro.
+You will need to set the environment variable on your deployment, see [Exercise 8](#exercise-8-add-an-environment-variable).

 ## Exercise 6: Set up a worker queue

 One of the benefits of Astro is you can use worker queues to distribute your Airflow tasks amongst workers that are properly sized, allowing for greater resource optimization.
 For this use case, let's say the `generate_tree_recommendations` task in `etl_releaf` might require more compute than your other tasks.
 You don't want to assign every task to a bigger worker (that would be wasteful!), but you want to ensure that task has the resources required to run successfully.